monte-language/monte/docs/source/ordinary-programming.rst

 wherein the back-ticks denote a quasi-literal, and the dollar sign denotes a variable whose value is to be embedded in the string.

-`+` when used with strings is a concatenation operator as in python.
+`+` when used with strings is a concatenation operator as in Python.
 Unlike Java, it does *not* automatically coerce other types on the right-hand if the left-hand operand is a string.

 `&&` and `||` and `!` have their traditional meanings for booleans;
 `true` and `false` are boolean constants.